 We currently have 11 varieties of blueberries.
 Missing from the table below is the Roncocoas, which is in the front field.

 Once at the farm you'll be provided with a picking bucket and guided to a great spot to pick blueberries.
 When you are done, please walk back to the office in front where your berries will be weighed and placed in boxes to take home.

 We grow a variety of sunflowers, and around the beginning of August they are available for you to pick.
-The giant sunflowers cost $2 a stem and all others cost $.50 per flower.
+Sunflowers cost $.50 per flower.